 My first impression of the cartoon is that it was badly drawn.
 I have neither found the cartoons in both The Herald and The Chronicle engaging, provocative or humorous.
 Only reason this cartoon caught my attention was because there was outrage about it.
 I was not offended by it and also didn’t feel it was tribalistic.

 The cartoon was published in a regional paper and focused on issues specific to that region.
 We want the cartoonist to include everything else from other regions?
 Unfortunately the people who have called for other areas to be included and men to be included as well resemble an issue we have had to constantly deal with in design.
-Whereby a client wants you to include everything the company does, on a logo, to show that its based in Mutare – include the mountains, a word that is in chiManyika so that people can see that we are from Mutare.
+Whereby a client wants you to include everything the company does, on a logo.
+To show that its based in Mutare – include the mountains, a word that is in chiManyika so that people can relate.
 No, the logo does not have to tell the whole story.
 And neither does the cartoonist have to put everything in.
 By virtue of there being no men is not necessarily sexist.

-The conversation that was ignited by this tweet made me decide to look further into this issue and follow the conversation.
+The conversation that was ignited by this tweet made me decide to look further into this issue.

 It seems you cannot say anything negative about Matabeleland without being labelled a tribalist.
-When people talk about Matabeleland having more beautiful women than any other area in Zimbabwe, nobody stops to question and ask for facts or to accuse of sexism and tribalism, but we just accept it as a fact.
-Why would it be tribalistic for a paper which covers that region of the country, to talk specifically about results in their area?
+When people talk about Matabeleland having more beautiful women than any other area in Zimbabwe nobody questions this.
+No one asks for facts or to accuse of sexism and tribalism.
+We just accept it as a fact.
+Why would it be tribalistic for a paper which covers that region of the country.
+Talking specifically about results in their area?

 Musapenda was a victim of selective targeting, being an easier and weaker target.
 The first family have said some seriously sexist (‘Men from Matabeleland only interested in sex; and they are lazy too’) and tribalistic (‘Kalangas not educated’) comments, but all the wrath and outrage that should have been exhibited here were reserved for Wellington Musapenda.
 And more recently a minister from the same region says this;